kimnetics/MKVToMP4Converter/README.md

 <img src="Database Diagram.png" width="50%">

 A Microsoft Access database with an empty main table (tblVideoInfo) is present in the MKVToMP4Converter.accdb file.
-The supporting code tables have records in them.
+The supporting code tables have records in them to make getting started easier.

 ### Preparing the Application